Tips to Save Money While Travelling

 In exchange for food and board, you’ll work for 4-5 hours a day, and you can end up doing pretty much anything!
 Just be sure you don’t get taken advantage of by some sneaky people out there who like the idea of cheap labour.

 Put your skills to use or learn some new ones, sleep and eat for free and have a great time whilst you’re at it.
-You normally have to commit to these for at least a couple of weeks, and be sure to apply in advance to get the best projects to work on.
+You normally have to commit to these for at least a couple of weeks, but that shouldn’t be an issue for those who are looking to spin out their trip.
+Be sure to apply to things in advance to get the best projects to work on.

 When You’re Packing

-There are a few things you can shove in your suitcase that will help you save money once you’ve got going, and travel gear needed be as expensive as you think.
+There are a few things you can shove in your suitcase that will help you save money once you’ve got going, and travel gear needn’t be as expensive as you think.

 1. Take a Tupperware and a Knife

-Take your own little packed lunch kit with you so that you aren’t forced to pay over the odds for food, but can pick up food at the supermarket and take some sandwiches with you on your day trip to keep the wolf from the door.
+Take your own little packed lunch kit with you so that you aren’t forced to pay over the odds for food at tourist spots, but can pick up food at the supermarket and take some sandwiches with you on your day trips to keep the wolf from the door.